Complete NLO corrections to off-shell $\boldsymbol{t\bar{t}}$ production in the $\boldsymbol{\ell+j}$ decay channel: Differential distributions

 For the $p_{T,\,\ell^-}$ observable we have sizeable \NLOfull corrections of the order of $+73\%$.
 The \NLOfull and \NLOqcd uncertainties are similar and of the order of $15\%$.
 The difference between the two predictions is very small at the level of $2\%$ only.
 The largest subleading NLO contribution is \NLOone with $6\%$, which is partially compensated by \NLOfour with $-4\%$.
 The remaining NLO contributions are at $1\%$ or less.

 The $H_T^{vis}$ observable is characterised by a gigantic differential $\mathcal{K}$-factor.
 Indeed, towards the tail of the distribution we obtain $\mathcal{K}=20$.
 Because the observables $H_T^{vis}$ and $H_T$ are plotted in the same range, it may seem that compared to $H_T$ this $\cal {K}$-factor is significantly higher.
 The only difference between these two observables is that $p_T^{miss}$ does not appear in $H_T^{vis}$ but is part of the definition of $H_T$.
-However, in both cases the huge QCD corrections are caused by the same effects coming from the transverse momenta of the two light jets $p_{T,\, j_1}$ and $p_{T,\, j_2}$, respectively.
 Adding $p_T^{miss}$ to $H_T$ simply shifts the entire spectrum towards higher $p_T$ values.
 Had we increased the plotted range for $H_T$, we would also have observed much larger higher-order QCD corrections in the tail of this distribution.
 We have verified that $\mathcal{K}=24$ can be already obtained for $H_T \approx 1700$ GeV.
-Due to the dominant \NLOthree contribution, the \NLOfull and \NLOqcd scale uncertainties are of similar size for $H_T^{vis}$ and in the high $p_T$ tail are of the order of $50\%$.
+Due to the dominant \NLOthree contribution, the \NLOfull and \NLOqcd scale uncertainties are of similar size for $H_T^{vis}$ and in the high-$p_T$ tail are of the order of $50\%$.
 The difference between \NLOfull and \NLOqcd is only $4\%$, which is an order of magnitude smaller than the NLO uncertainties and therefore negligible.
 For subleading higher-order effects, a similar impact for various contributions can be observed as in the case of $H_T$.
 More precisely, \NLOone gives the largest contribution with $+64\%$ compared to \Bornthree, \NLOfive contributes $+25\%$, while \NLOfour is negative with a maximum contribution of $-5\%$ at around 1200 GeV.
 This latter contribution reduces to only $-1\%$ for the phase-space region just below 1500 GeV.
 This means that the same effect that has been observed for the $p_{T,\,j_1j_2}$ differential cross-section distribution is also demonstrated here.